-Configure the TraceListener in a Windows Azure Application
+Configure the TraceListener in an Azure Application

 When using Trace, Debug and TraceSource, you must have a mechanism for collecting and recording the messages that are sent.
 Trace messages are received by listeners.
 The purpose of a listener is to collect, store, and route tracing messages.
 Listeners direct the tracing output to an appropriate target, such as a log, window, or text file.
 For Windows Azure Diagnostics, the DiagnosticMonitorTraceListener class is used.
 Before you complete the following procedure, you must initialize the Windows Azure diagnostic monitor.
 To do this, see Enabling Diagnostics in Windows Azure.